Ada-C10/greenbox/README.md

 ## Optional Enhancements

 You can add the following methods along with tests to further enhance this project:
--  movies_staring(actor_name, date_range):  This method will list all movies available in the given date range and with the provied actor.
+-  movies_staring(actor_name, date_range):  This method will list all movies available in the given date range and with the provided actor.